 | Procedural memory | Agent-specific | Prompt templates + tool configs | How to query Jira, how to format a code review, escalation rules |

-The critical insight is that these memory types have different write cadences and eviction policies.
+The structural insight is that these memory types have different write cadences and eviction policies.
 Working memory is ephemeral — it exists only for the current interaction.
-Episodic memory accumulates per-user and should be summarized periodically to prevent unbounded growth.
-Semantic memory reflects organizational knowledge and updates on the same cadence as your source systems.
+Episodic memory accumulates per-user and needs periodic summarization to prevent unbounded growth.
+Semantic memory reflects organizational knowledge and updates on the cadence of the source systems.
 Procedural memory changes only when agent behavior is updated.

-Frameworks like Mem0 and LangGraph's checkpointing handle working and episodic memory reasonably well.
-Semantic memory is where most enterprise teams need custom infrastructure, because it ties directly into your ingestion pipeline and access control layer.
+Frameworks like Mem0 and LangGraph's checkpointing handle working and episodic memory adequately.
+Semantic memory is where most enterprise teams need custom infrastructure, because it ties directly into the ingestion pipeline and access control layer — the parts that cannot be outsourced.

 lib/context-engine.tsinterface RetrievalResult {